markireland/drag13.github.io/src/posts/typescript-tips-tricks-declarations/content.md

 [].foo();
 ```

-An important note here is that you should avoid any import or export statements in this file or your file will be treated as module and trick will not work.
+**Important note:** you should avoid any import or export statements in this file or your file will be treated as module and trick will not work.

 ## Adding types for the third-party libraries in TypeScript